 Both plugins are updated a few times a month, even if only with minor changes.

 Both plugins have a little over 200 reviews, but PowerPress has more neutral and negative reviews than SSP.

-In the last 12 months, both plugins have received between 200 and 250 new support threads in the WordPress.org community forums, where plugin developers are actively helping users.
+In the last 12 months, both plugins have received many new support threads in the WordPress.org community forums, where plugin developers are actively helping users.